 - Plenty of healthy moisture.
 Wet food provides hydration, which cats need.
 If your cat is not an enthusiastic water drinker, a diet of wet food can ensure that they get fluids.

 - Variety.
-While some cats insist on one flavor of food, others get bored easily and a variety of food encourages them to eat.
-Many wet foods come in small cans or packages and are sold as assortments.
-This makes it easy to keep your finicky eater interested at mealtime.
+While some cats insist on one flavor of food, others get bored easily.
+A variety of food encourages them to eat.
+Many wet foods come in small cans or packages and are sold as assortments, which makes it easy to keep your finicky eater interested at mealtime.

 - Texture.
-Whether your cat licks, nibbles, or gobbles, there’s likely to be a wet food that suites their style.
+Whether your cat licks, nibbles, or gobbles, there’s likely to be a wet food that suits their style.
 Choose from plates, broths, chunks, and creamy gravies.
-My rescue cats all had serious dental issues that interfered with eating.
-With limited teeth left, they appreciate those patés.
+Cats that have had serious dental issues that interfere with eating may appreciate those patés.

 - Mess and odor.
 Wet food tends to be smelly and messy; you’ll need to wash bowls thoroughly every day.